reformo/hexagonal-cqrs-skeleton/README.md

+# WORK IN PROGRESS
-# Hexagonal (Ports and Adapters) Architecture and CQRS Ready Zend Expressive Skeleton.
+#Hexagonal (Ports and Adapters) Architecture and CQRS Ready Zend Expressive Skeleton.

 An opinionated framework to develop CQRS applications using hexagonal architecture structure.